Maple Wood | Uses, Color, Advantages, and Disadvantages

 • Maple wood is available at an affordable price.

-• Maple is a strong and hard wood.
+• Maple is a strong and durable wood.

 Disadvantages